 In the 1930s, R.H. and Eulalia Nason constructed a series of Pueblo Revival-style adobe casitas around the existing Staab Mansion and carriage house.
 The Nason's called their new business La Posada, Spanish for "inn" or "resting place."
 In the following years, La Posada became a summer arts school with many long-term guests who were an important part of Santa Fe's flourishing arts community.

 Over the years, La Posada de Santa Fe has served the world of literature and cinema by accommodating writers such as Eliot Arnold, author of "The Gringo and Oliver," and many other well-known personalities.

 After an extensive renovation in the late 1990s that included the construction of additional lodging, La Posada de Santa Fe Spa, and the Conference Center, La Posada transformed into the full-service resort that it is today, La Posada de Santa Fe Resort & Spa has retained its traditional Southwestern charm and intimate ambience.

 The Ancient Pueblo People and Archaeological Sites

-Learn more about our historic hotel in Santa Fe: Download the La Posada de Santa Fe History Book (PDF).
+Learn more about our historic resort in Santa Fe: Download the La Posada de Santa Fe History Book (PDF).